-How to Spot SEO Myths: 7 Common SEO Myths, Debunked
+How to Spot SEO Myths: 20 Common SEO Myths, Debunked

 For instance, a website that has been live and active for 10 years may well have acquired a high volume of relevant backlinks to its key pages.

-A website that has been running for less than 6 months will be unlikely to compete with that.
+A website that has been running for less than six months will be unlikely to compete with that.

-The older website appears to be ranking better and the conclusion is that age must be the determining factor.
+The older website appears to be ranking better, and the conclusion is that age must be the determining factor.

 Verdict: SEO myth